 - 1. Select one of the five custom sensors. - 2.
-When the sensor has not been configured, push [4] (Edit) to access the configuration screen. - 3.
-Configure name, sensor type, unit, gain and offset.
-Confirm the settings with [4] (Back). - 4.
-Select the sensor for the Auxiliary input with SAVE
+When the sensor has not been configured, push (Edit) to access the configuration screen. - Use the configuration screen to specify a name, sensor type, unit, gain, and offset.
+Confirm the settings with F4 (Back). - 4.
+Select the sensor for the Auxiliary input with ENER.